2023 Most Popular Library Science Associate Degree Schools

 The following schools top our list of the Most Popular Library Science Associate Degree Colleges.

-Our 2023 rankings named Ivy Tech Community College the most popular school in the United States for library science students working on their associate degree.
-Ivy Tech Community College is a very large public school located in the large city of Indianapolis.
+Our analysis found Ivy Tech Community College to be the most popular school for library science students who want to pursue a associate degree in the United States.
+Ivy Tech Community College is a fairly large public school located in the city of Indianapolis.

 Women make up 77% of the library science majors at the school.